Optimal Bayesian design for model discrimination via classification: Optimal Bayesian Design for Model Discrimination

 The classifier $\hat{m}(\vecty|\vectd) = \arg \max_{m \in \{1,\ldots,K\}} p(m|\vecty,\vectd)$ -- also known as the \emph{Bayes classifier} -- classifies the data according to the posterior modal model.
 It can be shown that the Bayes classifier minimises the expected 0--1 loss (\ref{eq:MER}).
 The misclassification error rate for the Bayes classifier is called the \emph{Bayes error rate} \citep[see][]{Hastie2009}.

 In the continuous case, the sums over $\vecty \in \mathcal{Y}$ in the expected loss functions (\ref{eq:eMDL2}) and (\ref{eq:MER}) have to be replaced by integrals.
 The integrals and sums involved in (\ref{eq:eMDL2}) and (\ref{eq:MER}) can be high-dimensional, analytically intractable and computationally intensive to approximate accurately.
 One approach is to estimate the expected loss functions using Monte Carlo integration.
-Let $\vecty^{m,j} \sim p(\vecty|m,\vectd)$ for $j=1,\ldots,J$ and $m=1,\ldots,K$.
-That is, the $\vecty^{m,j}$ are drawn from the prior predictive distribution under each of the models, in turn.
+Let $\vecty^{m,j} \sim p(\vecty|m,\vectd)$ for $j=1,\ldots,J_m$ and $m=1,\ldots,K$.
+That is, $J_m$ draws $\vecty^{m,j}$ from the prior predictive distribution under model $m$ are generated, for each of the models in turn.
 Then we can estimate the expected loss (\ref{eq:eMDL2}) by

 and the expected loss (\ref{eq:MER}) by

 respectively, where $\hat{m}(\vecty^{m,j}|\vectd) = \arg \max_{m \in \{1,\ldots,K\}} p(m|\vecty^{m,j},\vectd)$.